flikmediagroup/docker-haproxy-client-certificate-authentication/README.md

 APP_HOST = link to your app in docker network where you want to proxy requsts CA_PEM = Certificate Authority cert
-SERVER_PEM = Server cert which has been signed against the CA *VIRTUAL_PATH = Optional setting to add reqrep to haproxy config so it listens only to this route (for example: /myapp)
+SERVER_PEM = Server cert which has been signed against the CA VIRTUAL_PATH = Optional setting to add reqrep to haproxy config so it listens only to this route (for example: /myapp) SSL_VERIFY = Optional setting to add deny to haproxy config if unverified cert was used
 ```

 ## docker-compose.example.yml